 Failure 4: Quality police work.

 With no one else attacking, Kyle continues to flee.
 He flags down several cops as they approach the scene and tries to surrender.
 The responding police are not interested in what he has to say.
 They do not let him speak and instead order him to go home.
-Had the police performed any sort of police work that night (making sure that there were no 17-year-olds or convicted felons toting ARs on the streets, for instance), we have no incident.
+Had the police performed any sort of police work that night (making sure that there were no 17-year-olds toting ARs on the streets, for instance), we have no incident.
 Had they stopped to gather any intel about the scene, we would have much less of a clusterfuck.